aws-samples/fedramp-integrated-inventory-workbook/README.md

 Additionally, here are notes of other key files/folders not typically found in a Python project:

 * **package.sh** - This script bundles the package so that it can be uploaded to Lambda.
 However, a Lambda package .zip file is already included with the repository.
 This requires the setup of a virtual environment using pyenv.
+[AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) was not used in an effort to minimize the number of concepts introduced.

 ## Running the Code
-The code was developed using Python 3.8, pyenv, pipenv.
-After performing git clone on the repository, create a virtualenv however you prefer.
+The code was developed using Python 3.8, pyenv, and pipenv.
+After cloning the repository locally, create a virtualenv however you prefer.
 Both a requirements.txt file and Pipfile have been provided, for example if you have Python 3.8 installed and set at the current version, you can run the following commands in the project directory:

 ``` bash
 python -m venv .
 source ./bin/activate
 ```

 Install the package, its dependencies and dev dependencies.
-Dev dependencies are not included in the requirements.txt as pipenv is used for dependency management and requirements.txt was created without include dev-dependencies.
+Dev dependencies are not included in the requirements.txt as pipenv is used for dependency management, and requirements.txt was created without including dev dependencies.
 For ease of getting up an running though, you can execute the following commands:

 ``` bash
 python -m pip install -r requirements.txt